-- 1 Select Display Settings using \blacktriangleright or \blacktriangle and confirm selection with set. - 2 Select Backlight, Contrast or Backlight on 24 h using ▶ or ▲ and confirm selection using SET.
+- 1 Select Display Settings using ▶ or ▲ and confirm selection with SET. - 2 Select Backlight or Contrast using ▶ or ▲ and confirm selection with SET.

-One of the following parameters can now be selected using \blacktriangleright or \blacktriangle , after which the selection must be confirmed with SET:
+One of the following parameters can now be selected using ▶ or ▲, after which the selection must be confirmed with SET: